Ughtred Kay-Shuttleworth, 1st Baron Shuttleworth

-Ughtred James Kay-Shuttleworth, 1st Baron Shuttleworth, PC, DL (18 December 1844 – 20 December 1939), known as Sir Ughtred Kay-Shuttleworth, Bt, between 1872 and 1902, was a British landowner and Liberal politician.
+Ughtred James Kay-Shuttleworth, 1st Baron Shuttleworth, PC, DL (18 December 1844 – 20 December 1939), known as Sir Ughtred Kay-Shuttleworth, 2nd Baronet between 1872 and 1902, was a British Liberal politician and landowner.
 He was Under-Secretary of State for India and Chancellor of the Duchy of Lancaster under William Ewart Gladstone in 1886 and Parliamentary and Financial Secretary to the Admiralty under Gladstone and Lord Rosebery between 1892 and 1895.

 Background

-Shuttleworth was the son of the physician, civil servant and social reformer James Kay-Shuttleworth.
+Shuttleworth was a son of the physician, civil servant and social reformer James Kay-Shuttleworth.
+He was born in Westminster, London, attended Harrow School and graduated from the University of London.
 His father, born James Kay, had assumed the additional surname of Shuttleworth on his marriage to Janet Shuttleworth, the only child and heiress of Robert Shuttleworth, of Gawthorpe Hall in Padiham, Lancashire.
 His father's brothers included the economist Joseph Kay and the Lord Justice of Appeal Sir Edward Kay.

 The Shuttleworth family had been landowners in Lancashire from medieval times.
 Tradition states they made their fortune from wool weaving.
 They supported the parliamentary side in the English Civil War.
 Sir James and Lady Shuttleworth parted company after five children and Shuttleworth was raised largely apart from his father.
 For some years in his youth he lived in Germany with his mother.
 On her death, in 1872, he inherited large estates, including Gawthorpe Hall.
 His father then relocated to another of the estates, in Westmorland.